Sa8marth/Chess-Evaluation-Bar/README.md

-🌟 What is this tool?
+❓ What is this tool?

 If you are following a chess tournament with multiple ongoing boards, tracking who is winning across all games can be difficult.
-Scoreable Studio solves this by aggregating a Lichess Broadcast into a single, highly visual dashboard.
+Now this tool solves this by aggregating a Lichess Broadcast into a single, highly visual dashboard.
 Instead of clicking through individual games, this tool gives you a bird's-eye view of all matches, complete with live Stockfish evaluations, material advantages, and remaining time on the players' clocks.

-Key Features:
+🌟 Key Features:

-> Live Broadcast Sync: Paste any Lichess Broadcast URL to instantly load all ongoing and finished games from that round.
+👉 Live Broadcast Sync: Paste any Lichess Broadcast URL to instantly load all ongoing and finished games from that round.
-> Dynamic Evaluation Bars: Real-time advantage bars that shift smoothly based on engine evaluations or material imbalances.
+👉 Dynamic Evaluation Bars: Real-time advantage bars that shift smoothly based on engine evaluations or material imbalances.
-> Ticking Clocks: Client-side ticking clocks that sync with the live broadcast data.
+👉 Ticking Clocks: Client-side ticking clocks that sync with the live broadcast data.
-> Game Conclusion Alerts: Audio chimes and a flashing red visual alert trigger the moment a game finishes, followed by a stylized display of the final result (1-0, 0-1, or ½-½).
+👉 Game Conclusion Alerts: Audio chimes and a flashing red visual alert trigger the moment a game finishes, followed by a stylized display of the final result (1-0, 0-1, or ½-½).
-> Custom Themes: Seven built-in color gradients (Scoreable Default, Black & White, Green, Electric Blue, Magenta, Gold, and Crimson) to customize your viewing experience.
+👉 Custom Themes: Seven built-in color gradients (Scoreable Default, Black & White, Green, Electric Blue, Magenta, Gold, and Crimson) to customize your viewing experience.
-> Filtering: Toggle switches to hide or show "Live" and "Finished" games to keep your dashboard clutter-free.
+👉 Filtering: Toggle switches to hide or show "Live" and "Finished" games to keep your dashboard clutter-free.

+🚀 How to Use

+Since this is a client-side web application, installation is incredibly simple.
+1) Clone the repository: git clone https://github.com/YOUR_USERNAME/scoreable-studio.git
+2) Simply double-click EvaluationBar.html to open it in any modern web browser.
+3) Go to Lichess Broadcasts, Copy the URL of an active round (e.g., https://lichess.org/broadcast/fide-candidates-2024/round-1/xxxxxx).
+Paste the URL into the input field in Scoreable Studio and click "Load True Live Data".

+🛠️ Built With

+👉 HTML5 / CSS3
+👉 Vanilla JavaScript
+👉 chess.js - For PGN parsing and FEN generation.
+👉 Lichess API - For live broadcast data and cloud engine evaluations.